-We begin by considering the impact of sector-level supply shocks (the purple dots) in isolation.
 Two main patterns emerge, both for the US and Euro Area.
 First, sector-level supply shocks were inflationary early in the pandemic.
 Thus, in the absence of these shocks, there would have been more disinflation early on than observed in the data.
 Second, we see that without the expansion of sector-level supply in early 2022 as supply chain bottlenecks began to clear up and workers began returning more to the labor market, inflation would have been even higher in both the US and the Euro Area.

 Second, we examine the role of sector-level demand shocks (the yellow crosses).
-The shocks capture the consumption switching across sectors that took place as economies closed and then reopened.
-Interestingly, the substitution to goods consumption early in the pandemic had an inflationary effect, but the rebalancing later as the economy reopened did not have a disinflationary effect.
+The shocks capture the consumption switching across sectors that took places as economies closed and then reopened.
+Interestingly, the substitution to goods consumption in the US early in the pandemic had an inflationary effect, but the rebalancing later as the economy reopened did not have a disinflationary effect.
+Meanwhile, the demand substitution does not appear to have played a role in driving the inflation in the Euro Area throughout the sample period.